 Entry or residence requirements

 In case you have lived or been living in Brazil and need a Certificate of Criminal Records from the local authorities, you should submit your request to the Brazilian Federal Police.

-Foreigner Identity Card and Tax Payer Registry (CPF):
+Foreigner Identity Card and Tax Payer Registry (CPF)

 For information on whether you can continue to or apply for benefits whilst living abroad please visit the following links:

 Driving licences and vehicles

 According to the Vienna Convention, holders of UK driving licences are allowed to drive in Brazil for 180 days, counting from the day they enter the country, as far as they have their original passport and original valid driving licence with them.
 After this period, please contact the nearest DETRAN office to apply for the recognition of your driving licence.

 This information is provided as a general guide and is based upon information provided to the embassy by the relevant local authorities and may be subject to change at any time with little or no notice.
-The FCO and the British Embassy will not be liable for any inaccuracies in this information.
+The FCDO and the British Embassy will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.